-More than 115 team members collaborate with NorthAmericaTalk to build community social networks enhancing local community media throughout Washington and Oregon.
-Fresh ideas combined with a strong work ethic, superior customer service and an intense passion creates products to share stories about the places we each call home.
+More than 100+ team members collaborate with NorthAmericaTalk to build community social networks enhancing local community media throughout Washington and Oregon.
+Fresh ideas combined with a strong work ethic, superior customer service and an intense passion creates journalistic stories about the places we each call home.

 Learn about the people innovating in the media industry.
 Today, we cover an audience map of over 5.2 million community members.
 NorthAmericaTalk has a unique model for sustainable journalism in the Pacific Northwest and beyond.

 Dan Jones, Chief Executive Officer, Founder

-As the Chief Executive Officer, Dan’s community media innovation, Community Social Network(tm), has created value for local community investors and added new products to our community social networks.
+As the Chief Executive Officer, Dan’s community media innovation, Community Social Network(tm), has created value for local community investors while laying a foundation for sustainable journalism.
 His fresh ideas are a product of his educational background (Master of Science in Project Management and a graduate from the Engineering program at Western Washington University and AS of Computer Science) and a brain that is “always working.”
 Dan drives people to create disruption.

-Under Dan’s leadership, NorthAmericaTalk counts hundreds of customers across our six community social networks, in Western Washington.
+Under Dan’s leadership, NorthAmericaTalk counts hundreds of customers across our 17 local media companies that span Washington and Oregon.
 The diversity of the customer base includes national retailers, public entities, small businesses, non-profit organizations, school districts, and regional mid-size businesses.
-NorthAmericaTalk has become the fastest growing media company in Western Washington, reaching over 1 million users in January 2017.

 Dan’s analytical focus ensures that NorthAmericaTalk and its community social networks are delivering rapid results to help customers reach their target market, grow their brand, and measure results.
 With input from the team, he has built the Community Social Graph(tm), The Community Social Graph shows marketers their return on investment while allowing them insights into unique data that allows marketers to make more informed media buys across all channels of marketing.

 Amy Rowley, Director

-As the Chief Publishing Officer, Amy holds the keys to NorthAmericaTalk’s Community Content Equation – engaging our communities, creating social chatter, and connecting people.
-She is jazzed about redefining how local content is created, distributed and consumed.
+Amy played a critical role to NorthAmericaTalk’s Community Content Equation – engaging our communities, creating social chatter, and connecting people.
+She is jazzed about redefining how local content is created, distributed and consumed via mobile devices.

 A loyal University of Washington Husky fan, Amy earned a BA from UW before traveling across the country to earn her Masters in Business Administration from Northeastern University in Boston.
 After logging time in Human Resources with an international hotel chain, Amy shifted her focus to Seattle high tech start-ups before entering the world of small business consulting.

 Amy and her husband are raising two daughters on a rural peninsula in Washington.
 If her fingers aren’t on the keyboard, you can find Amy cheering at soccer games, shuttling kids to dance class, running with her dog, or paddling.
-An avid believer in small business, Amy also gives back to her community by serving on three non-profit boards as well as running a thriving non-profit that she created.
+An avid believer in small business, Amy also gives back to her community by serving on non-profit boards as well as running a thriving non-profit that she created.

 Stephen Backholm, Director of Technology